lmco/streamflow/README.md

 limitations under the License.

-This product incorporates open source software components covered by the terms of third party license agreements contained are contained in the /Licenses folder of this project.
+This product incorporates open source software components covered by the terms of third party license agreements contained in the /Licenses folder of this project.

 ## Documentation Version